AIRG-Stellenbosch/cify/README.md

 pip install -e .
 ```

-Using the following example to get started or refer to the documentation for more
+Use the following example to get started or refer to the documentation for more
 details.

 ```python